 This is the 2019 schedule of Awa Odori dance festivals to be held in the Tokyo/Kanto area (Tokyo, Saitama, Kanagawa, and Chiba Prefectures) from June to October 2019.
 Nobody has compiled such a schedule so I did it myself.

 Most Awa Odori are held in the summer and a few are held in autumn.
 A few are held as part of a local festival like Tanabata.
 Most are held on two days, but a few are held only on one day.
 Some Awa Odori also have a festival eve events on the day before the Awa Odori.

 Official websites usually have information only in Japanese.
 Click on the train station names to see a Google Map of that station.
-Double question marks (??) indicate unconfirmed info.
+Double question marks (??) indicate information (usually dates) to be announced.
 Also, an illustrated list of essential Awa Odori vocabulary is provided at the end.
 (Great for people learning Japanese.)

 Note for spectators:

 Summer can be very hot and humid.
 Be prepared with cold drinks, ice pack, etc. Rain (including typhoons) is always possible.
 A raincoat is better than an umbrella in crowds.
-Watch the weather and be prepared.
-Heavy rain or storms can cancel the event.
 Take pictures/videos only from the sidelines, do not enter the parade route to shoot.
 Do not use tripods.
 Strollers should not be used.
 And no smoking.